Pataliputra: Capital of the Maurya Empire

+Girnar fifth Major Rock Edict of Ashoka mention Patliputra:

 During the reign of Emperor Ashoka in the 3rd century BCE, it was one of the world's largest cities, with a population of about 150,000–400,000.
 The city is estimated to have had a surface of 25.5 square kilometers, and a circumference of 33.8 kilometers, and was in the shape of a parallelogram and had 64 gates (that is, approximately one gate every 500 meters).
 Pataliputra reached the pinnacle of prosperity when it was the capital of the great Mauryan Emperors, Chandragupta Maurya and Ashoka.

 The city prospered under the Mauryas and a Greek ambassador, Megasthenes, resided there and left a detailed account of its splendour, referring to it as "Palibothra":

 Strabo in his Geographia adds that the city walls were made of wood.
 These are thought to be the wooden palisades identified during the excavation of Patna.

 Aelian, although not expressly quoting Megasthenes nor mentioning Pataliputra, described Indian palaces as superior in splendor to Persia's Susa or Ecbatana:

 Under Ashoka, most of wooden structure of Pataliputra palace may have been gradually replaced by stone.
 Ashoka was known to be a great builder, who may have even imported craftsmen from abroad to build royal monuments.
 Pataliputra palace shows decorative influences of the Achaemenid palaces and Persepolis and may have used the help of foreign craftmen.
 Which may be the result of the formative influence of craftsmen employed from Persia following the disintegration of the Achaemenid Empire after the conquests of Alexander the Great.

 Capital of later dynasties

 The city also became a flourishing Buddhist centre boasting a number of important monasteries.
 It remained the capital of the Gupta dynasty (3rd–6th centuries) and the Pala Dynasty (8th-12th centuries).
 When Faxian visited the city in 400 A.D, he found the people to be rich and prosperous; they practised virtue and justice.
 He found that the nobles and householders of the city had constructed several hospitals in which the poor of all countries, the destitute, the crippled and the diseased can get treatment.
 They could receive every kind of help gratuitously.
 Physicians would inspect the diseases, and order them food, drink, and medicines.
-The city was largely in ruins when visited by Xuanzang.
-In a fanciful 1559 book about world geography, the Italian Caius Julius Solinus briefly mentions a powerful Indian kingdom of Prasia with a capital at Palibotra.
-Afterwards, Sher Shah Suri made Pataliputra his capital and changed the name to modern Patna.